HoboJoe2/chess-move-frequency/README.md

 4. Extract the zip by right-clicking it and choosing 'extract'
 5. Put your pgn file in the extracted folder and call it "pgn_file.pgn" (The name has to be that or the code won't work)
-6. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something similar to "C:/This PC/Documents/chess-move-frequency-master" depending on where you cloned the repository to)
+6. Copy the location of the folder by clicking the bar above the files and using Ctrl + C (should be something similar to "C:/This PC/Documents/chess-move-frequency-master" depending on where you put the zip file)
-7. Open command prompt and type "cd " then paste the location (Eg. "cd C:/This PC/Documents/chess-move-frequency-master")
+7. Open command prompt and type "cd " then paste the location then press enter (Eg. "cd C:/This PC/Users/user/Documents/chess-move-frequency-master")
-8. Type "pip install -r requirements.txt" and wait until it finishes
+8. Type "pip install -r requirements.txt" then press enter and wait until it finishes
 9. Close the command prompt
 10. Run main.py